Updated January 11, 2019

 Comparatively, the VIREB area remains a good option for retirees moving to the west coast with prices much lower than the mainland and Victoria.
 People coming from off the Island and retirees represent about half the sales in the board area.

-BCREA is forecasting a 1.1% increase in single family home prices in 2019 for the VIREB area.
+In February, 2019 BCREA has revised its forecast in single family home prices in 2019 for the VIREB area to 3.2% (up from 1.1%).
 I believe that is a bit low due to low inventory levels and believe it will be in the 4-7% range.
-See Housing Forecast.
+See Housing Forecast Update.

 Updates to the market are made as received here.
 I send out a quarterly newsletter which summarises these changes.
 To signup for the newsletter click the button above.